sakelog/tauri_github_analyzer/README.md

 ## Feature

-Just enter the personal access token in this app window to graphically list the Views and Clones of the repositories you have published.
+Just enter the personal access token in this app window to graphically list the Views and Clones of your public repositories.

 ## Requirement